How To Spot Storm Damage on Your Roof

-Missing or Hail-Damaged Shingles.
-Hail damage can result in immediate loss of shingles that were intact before the storm started.
+- Missing or Hail-Damaged Shingles.
+Hail damage can result in the immediate loss of shingles that were intact before the storm started.
 Look for cracks and indentations in the shingle where granules are missing.

 After strong storms, you may notice loose debris around your home such as yard waste, outdoor furniture, and so on.
 This could indicate that something struck your roof during high winds.
 As some storms get stronger, tree branches or other fallen debris can land on your roof.
 Clear debris away as soon as you can to minimize risk and look for characteristics of broken shingle patterns to assess impacts.

 Some items are small and won’t cause an issue. other items are so large that may cause serious damage.
 In this case, use your best judgment.
 You may need to have a professional roofing contractor inspect your roof to see the amount of damage.